yale-cpsc-419-templates/pset-3-template/README.md

       <li><strong>{{ reference.type }}:</strong> {{ reference.content }}</li>
       ```
       The list must be sorted first by reference type and then by content.
+      > **Note**: Some references contain HTML code verbatim.
+That HTML must be rendered according to the included elements!

   * Its information must be well-formatted (_e.g._, the headers must be within semantic HTML `<h`*`N`*`>` header elements, and the lists must be within HTML `<ul>` elements)
   * It must provide a link back to the primary webpage to allow the user to perform another search.
   The resulting instance of the primary webpage must contain exactly the same content as was most recently displayed on the page before the user clicked the label of an object to retrieve the secondary webpage, including both the results table and filled-in input fields.

     > **Note**: Your application must be *stateful* to accomplish this.
-    > Review the lecture slides on how to create a stateful web application using cookies.
+    > Review the lecture slides and demo code on how to create a stateful web application using cookies.

 ---
 ## Additional Requirements for 519 Students